 Tomoya Matsuura Artist Statement

-Tomoya Matsuura (Kanagawa, Japan) is a SoundMaker - a person who makes tools and environments for making sound.
+Tomoya Matsuura (Kanagawa, Japan) is a SoundMaker—one who creates the tools and environments themselves for making sound.

-On the other hand, if we look at infrastructure at the level of social groups, the focus is on media standards and formats for music distribution.
-There exists a biopolitics in which the makers of standards control their users/consumers, and the possible production and reception options for users are unknowingly limited by software, protocols, and platforms.
+On the other hand, viewing infrastructure at the level of social collectives brings focus to media standards and formats involved in music distribution.
+Here, biopolitics exists where the creators of standards control/dominate their users, and the options for production and reception that could inherently exist for users are unconsciously restricted by software, protocols, and platforms.

 (Jan,2019)